A (re-)introduction to the extensible shell

 What's been happening with es?

 Es was mostly developed over the course of 1992-1995.
-The major development went through the release of version 0.84; 0.88 was released after a hiatus from the original authors, and then both of them got too busy with life and “real” work to continue on the shell.
+The bulk of development went through the release of version 0.84; 0.88 was released after the authors had taken a break, and then after that release both of them got too busy with life and jobs to continue work on the shell.

-This has left the shell as an incomplete experiment: Paul and Byron didn't have time to achieve a good amount of what they planned on, and even if they had, their near- to medium-term plans certainly didn't sum up to everything the shell could be made to do.
+This left es as an incomplete experiment: Paul and Byron didn't have time to achieve a good amount of what they planned on, and even if they had, their near- to medium-term plans certainly didn't sum up to everything the shell could be made to do.

 Es futures